MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Method

 \paragraph{Agent-specific advantage normalization.} In many games, the expected return can be highly dependent on a player's role (e.g., player 0 vs. player 1, or different roles in a cooperative game).
-Normalizing advantages across a heterogeneous batch of roles would force all players toward a shared baseline, which is statistically inappropriate and can wash out role-specific learning signals.
+Normalizing advantages across different roles would force all players toward a shared baseline, which is statistically inappropriate and can obscure role-specific learning signals.

 To address this, we refine our advantage calculation further.
-We partition the batch of trajectories into sub-groups based on player role and apply the turn-level advantage estimator described above \textit{independently within each sub-group} $G^p$, where $p$ denotes the player index.
+We partition the batch of trajectories into sub-groups based on player role and apply the turn-level advantage estimator described above independently within each sub-group $G^p$ (Fig.\ref{fig:thumbnail} right), where $p$ denotes the player index.
 This ensures that the advantage for a given action is calculated relative to the average outcome for that specific role, providing a more accurate and stable credit assignment in multi-agent settings.
-This agent-specific, sum-then-normalize advantage estimation constitutes the final objective for MARS:
+This agent-specific, sum-then-normalize advantage estimation forms the final objective for MARSHAL as

 where $A_{k,t}^{p,i} = R_k^{p,i} - \text{mean}(\textbf{R}^p)$, $\textbf{R}^p$ denotes the total set of cumulative rewards from subgroup $G^p$.